ukhsa-collaboration/ena_submission/README.md

 ## Examples of commands
 --------------------

-  If you wish to run all the submission in one single step:
+  If you like to run a single command that does EVERYTHING, i.e. creates checksums, uploads your files to ftp, creates the xml files, uploads the xml files and run the curl command, then use the -d option, e.g. |n

-  E.g. for fastq submission (otherwise use -F prefix_name)
+  E.g. for fastq submission (otherwise use -F suffix)|n

-    python ena_submission.py -x all -i /PATH/TO/SAMPLES_FILES_DIR -r phe_mycoplasma -f /PATH/TO/DATA_FILE.txt -o /PATH/TO/OUTPUT_DIR -a /PATH/TO/TITLE_ABSTRACT_FILE.txt -c CENTRE_NAME -user Webin-YYYYY -pass XXXXX
+      python ena_submission.py -d -i /PATH/TO/SAMPLES_FILES_DIR -r phe_mycoplasma -f /PATH/TO/DATA_FILE.txt -o /PATH/TO/OUTPUT_DIR -a /PATH/TO/TITLE_ABSTRACT_FILE.txt -c CENTRE_NAME -user Webin-YYYYY -pass XXXXX

   You may wish to run each step individually.
 These are the different steps you may run manually: